Check out these training and nutrition tips from our friends at GYMGUYZ!

 - Register for the Elite Climb – Participants in this division are assigned to the 7:00 a.m. climb wave.

 We assign climb waves in advance of the event and all are final.
-With thousands of climbers expected, it’s not possible to accommodate individual requests for specific wave times or change times once assignments are made.
+With the number of climbers expected, it’s not possible to accommodate individual requests for specific wave times or change times once assignments are made.
 Your climb wave is shared in your event packet at packet pickup.
 RHA is not able to provide this information by phone or email.

 Want to receive your climb wave time early?
 Sign up to receive your packet by mail here and your time will be mailed along with your event shirt, bib, and other materials a few weeks prior to the event date.